-Federal and state legislative initiatives to curtail misclassification of Independent Contractors began in the second half of 2007, as noted in an early article on the topic co-authored by one of the publishers.
+Federal and state legislative initiatives to curtail misclassification of Independent Contractors began in the second half of 2007, as noted in an early article on the topic authored by the publisher.
 Cities have also enacted ordinances related to independent contractors.
 The municipal laws are found after the state laws below.

 Some links to the federal bills and state and local laws may no longer be active.
-If you find that a link is no longer active, kindly advise the publishers of this legal blog through the About the Publisher page of this legal blog or by email at ICComplianceLawBlog.
+If you find that a link is no longer active, kindly advise the publisher of this legal blog through the About the Publisher page of this legal blog or by email at ICComplianceLawBlog.

-There have been no federal laws enacted during this time due to an absence of Congressional consensus.
+There have been no federal laws enacted during this time beginning July 2007 due to an absence of Congressional consensus.
 See related blog post published on Nov.
 26, 2012.
-The following are all of the IC bills proposed by members of Congress over the past decade:
+The following are all of the IC bills proposed by members of Congress over that period of time:

 - Payroll Fraud Prevention Act of 2014 (H.R.
 4611)

 - Fair Playing Field Act of 2013 (S.1706)

 - Payroll Fraud Prevention Act of 2013 (S.1687)

 - Independent Contractor Tax Fairness and Simplification Act of 2012 (H.R.
 6653)